developingAlex/lakedisappointment/README.md

 the router adds 'context' to your app

-We only want the h2 and h1 to only sho on the home page.
+We only want the h2 and h1 to only show on the home page.

 within the <div> mentioned above add:
 ```javascript